GUIDE FOR AUTHORS

 FIGURES

 Figures should be self-explanatory and contain a short but adequately detailed caption.
 Figures should be provided in one of the following formats: PNG, EPS, TIFF, JPEG, BMP.
 The figure(s) should have a resolution of 600 dpi for grayscale and 300 dpi for colour.
 All figures must be numbered sequentially in the text in the same order in which they appear (e.g. Figure 1, Figure 2).
 Figure 1(a) and Figure 1(b) are examples of multi-part figures in which each component should be labelled.
-The figure(s) caption should be written in sentence cases and placed underneath the image, centre aligned, with no period at the end of the caption.
+The figure(s) caption should be written in title case and placed above the image, aligned to the left, with no period at the end of the caption.
+Please ensure any texts within the figures are written using Arial Narrow size 10.
+All figures must be referenced in the text.

 TABLES

 Tables should be self-explanatory and include a concise yet sufficiently descriptive caption.
 Tables should be numbered consecutively using Arabic numerals and referred to in the text by number.
 Table legends should follow the main text, each on a separate page.
 Tables must be submitted as editable text and not as images.
-Footnotes can be used to explain abbreviations but should not include detailed descriptions of the experiment.
+The table(s) caption should be written in title case and placed above the image, aligned to the left, with no period at the end of the caption.
+Please ensure any texts within the tables are written using Arial Narrow size 10.
+All tables must be referenced in the text.

 TITLE PAGE